 Café Alcazar is a great lunch spot in the Lightner Museum.
 The Lightner is housed in the old Alacazar Hotel, and the café is located in the hotel’s old indoor pool.
 As a bonus, this casual eatery typically has a musician of some kind, either a pianist or a guitarist…and nothing sounds as beautiful as a song played inside a cement pool!
 Café Alcazar doesn’t have a parking lot but they do have a parking *space* on the east side of the building.
 We parked there, and entered the café through the back (you usually enter through the pool).
 It was super easy to get there, and a great place to have lunch.
 Grandmom and I had salads, but their brick oven pizzas are a great option too.
 904.825.9948.

 We didn’t eat at too many lunch spots, mostly because it was easier to spend lunch at the cottage.
 But that doesn’t mean that we cooked!
-Vilano has two great restaurants where we love to get take out–the 180 Vilano Grill (904.827.1009) and Casa Benedetto’s (904.471.5999).
-At 180 (as we fondly call it), we like the blackened fish sandwhich, the eggplant rollatinis, and they have some of the best pizza in town.
-Benedetto’s is real Italian–Mike’s family loves it, and everyone agrees it reminds them of their family’s recipes.
-We get rice balls to go, along with any of the pasta dishes.
-Plus, we always ask for extra caponata and bread–it’s an extra charge but totally worth it.
+Vilano has a great restaurants where we love to get take out–the 180 Vilano Grill (904.827.1009).
+At 180 (as we fondly call it), we like the blackened fish sandwich, the eggplant rollatinis, and they have some of the best pizza in town.

 PLEASE NOTE: There are lots of other handicapped accessible restaurants in town–please list your favorites in the comments.
 I have only included the ones where I physically navigated the wheelchair through the space.
 This is definitely not a comprehensive list!
 If there is a restaurant you’re interested in, feel free to contact us–I’m happy to go check out anything specific for our guests…whether that means checking the parking, measuring openings, or whatever.